 In the event of severe weather or other emergency conditions, visit SFU.ca or @SFU on Twitter for updates on campus conditions.
 If your class is scheduled at a time when the campus is forced to close, we are unable to issue a refund and cannot guarantee a make-up class.

 SFU Continuing Studies students are expected to comply with the Simon Fraser University Code of Academic Integrity and Good Conduct.
 Simon Fraser University is committed to creating a scholarly community characterized by honesty, civility, diversity, free inquiry, mutual respect, individual safety, and freedom from harassment and discrimination.

 SFU is committed to the full participation of students with disabilities in all aspects of academic life.
-The Centre for Students with Disabilities supports such equal participation by coordinating the provision of reasonable academic accommodations and services for students with disabilities.
+The Centre for Accessible Learning supports such equal participation by coordinating the provision of reasonable academic accommodations and services for students with disabilities.
 You may contact their offices directly at firstname.lastname@example.org.

 Limited pay-for-use bike lock up is available at the Richards Street bike cage in Vancouver.
 Bicycle racks are located on level 1 of the parkade in Surrey.

 We have bookstores at all three of our campuses.
 In addition to textbooks and course materials, we carry an extensive range of general books, stationery, gifts, greeting cards and SFU clothing.